The SEO Title

 If you have collections with one-word SEO titles, update those titles to be more specific + target longer-tail keywords.

-How can you identify keyword opportunities
+How can you identify keyword opportunities for collection titles?

 I’ve found the best way to iterate on my collection titles is by looking at these places: